 The present study was designed to investigate the ameliorating effects of Cnidiuim monnieri and osthole, a constituent of cnidium, on the spatial performance deficit in scopolamine (SCOP)-treated or ovariectomized rats.
 Osthole improved the performance deficit in ovariectomized rats.
 The action mechanism of the effects of osthole on performance deficits was related to the estrogen-like properties and activating the central cholinergic neuronal system.

-Biol Pharm Bull.
+Biol Pharm Bulletin.
 2015.
 The Coumarin Derivative Osthole Stimulates Adult Neural Stem Cells, Promotes Neurogenesis in the Hippocampus, and Ameliorates Cognitive Impairment in APP/PS1 Transgenic Mice.

 Eur Journal Pharmacology.
 2013.
 Osthole relaxes pulmonary arteries through endothelial phosphatidylinositol 3-kinase/Akt-eNOS-NO signaling pathway in rats.
 Pulmonary arterial hypertension is a life-threatening disease lacking effective therapies.
 Osthole is a natural coumarin compound isolated from Angelica pubescens Maxim., which possesses hypotensive effect.